BOOK BEFORE JUNE 30TH FOR TRAVEL BETWEEN JULY 5TH AND SEPTEMBER 30TH 2013 AND RECEIVE 10% DISCOUNT.

-This morning it’s time to hit the road and travel to an outback cattle station.
-Upon arrival, meet the station owners who will show us around the property before settling in around the camp fire for a traditional camp oven dinner.
+Today, the outback awaits.
+Departing the beautiful Whitsunday region we head to our outback cattle station for two nights.
+As we will be driving a lot of the day, we suggest counting kangaroos.
+Upon arrival meet the station owners who will show us around the property before settling in around the campfire for a traditional camp oven dinner followed by a mechanical bull ride to bring out our inner cowboys and girls.
+Who will reign supreme as the expert bull rider?
 Tonight you can choose to sleep in a farmhouse cabin or spend the night under the stars in a swag – a traditional Aussie bedroll with nothing between you and the sparkling outback skies.

 Day 7 (Breakfast / Lunch / Dinner)

 Awake to the sounds of birds chirping and the crackle of the campfire preparing for your hearty camp oven breakfast.
 Experience a day of typical Aussie outback life: try your hand at whip cracking, clay target shooting and lassoing and releasing a goat in a rodeo.
 You can also choose to participate in a goat muster by horseback or quad bike through the cattle station (both optional).
 In between these activities you’ll get to experience a traditional Aussie BBQ lunch to keep your energy levels up.
-Tonight, we return to the campfire for another camp oven dinner followed by a mechanical bull ride.
-Who will reign supreme as the expert bull rider?
+Tonight, we return to the campfire for another camp oven dinner.
+Tonight we return to the campfire for another hearty camp oven dinner.

 ● Cattle Station Experience ● Whip Cracking ● Target shooting ● Optional goat muster or quad biking

 After a bush breakfast we head south to Rainbow Beach – the gateway to World Heritage listed Fraser Island.
 We arrive in time for an afternoon swim before settling into our accommodation for the evening with a meal in the bar/restaurant.